 Preferred Stock may be issued from time to time in one or more series.
 The Company designated 2,000 shares as Series 1 Convertible Preferred Stock ("Series 1") and 13,103 as Series A Redeemable Convertible Preferred Stock ("Series A") as of December 31, 2004, 2005 and March 31, 2006.
-The Series A Redeemable Convertible Preferred Stock and the Series 1 Convertible Preferred Stock are automatically convertible into common stock on a one-for-one basis in the event of an underwritten public offering (or a combination of offerings) of common stock with gross proceeds to the Company of not less than \$20 million (Qualified IPO) and a per share price of at least \$8.70.
+The Series A Redeemable Convertible Preferred Stock and the Series 1 Convertible Preferred Stock are automatically convertible into common stock on a one-for-one basis in the event of an underwritten public offering (or a combination of offerings) of common stock with gross proceeds to the Company of not less than \$20 million (Qualified IPO) and a per share price of at least \$8.70, or on such date as the holders of a majority of outstanding shares of Series A may specify.